|Semester 2, 2022 Springfield On-campus|

 Text and materials required to be purchased or accessed

-2) a one year student license can be purchased on disk from the USQ Bookshop, or a six-month license for a download version can be purchased online from the Australia and New Zealand distributors of SPSS, Hearne Software.
-Before deciding to choose the download option check that the size of the download in compatible with your internet quota and speed.
-Be aware that the SPSS student license only allows limited reinstalment within the designated license period from initial installation).
+1) a six-month license for a download version can be purchased online from the Australia and New Zealand distributors of SPSS, Hearne Software.
+Before deciding to choose the download option check that the size of the download is compatible with your internet quota and speed.
+Be aware that the SPSS student license only allows limited reinstalment within the designated license period from initial installation.